The Vermont Statutes Online

-(f) Vermont Financial Services Education and Victim Restitution Special Fund.
-The Vermont Financial Services Education and Victim Restitution Special Fund, pursuant to 32 V.S.A. chapter 7, subchapter 5, is created to provide funds for the purposes specified in this section and in subsection 5601(d) of this title.
-All monies received by the State for use in financial services education initiatives pursuant to subsection 5601(d) of this title or in providing uncompensated victims restitution pursuant to this section shall be deposited into the Fund.
+(f) Vermont Financial Services Education, Victim Restitution, and Whistleblower Award Special Fund.
+The Vermont Financial Services Education, Victim Restitution, and Whistleblower Award Special Fund, pursuant to 32 V.S.A. chapter 7, subchapter 5, is created to provide funds for the purposes specified in this section, in subsection 5601(d) of this title, and in section 5617 of this title.
+All monies received by the State for use in financial services education initiatives pursuant to subsection 5601(d) of this title, in providing uncompensated victims restitution pursuant to this section, or in providing whistleblower awards pursuant to section 5617 of this title shall be deposited into the Fund.
 The Commissioner may direct a party to deposit a sum not to exceed 15 percent of the total settlement amount into the Fund in conjunction with settling a State securities law enforcement matter.
 Interest earned on the Fund shall be retained in the Fund.

 (g) Award not subject to execution, attachment, or garnishment.
 An award made by the Commissioner under this section is not subject to execution, attachment, garnishment, or other process.

 (h) State’s liability for award.
 The Commissioner shall have the discretion to suspend applications and awards based on the solvency of the Fund.
 The State shall not be liable for any determination made under this section.